vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ## Daylight brightness to opacity

-Daylight brightness converted to opacity for CSS.
+Daylight brightness, from the previous template, converted to opacity for CSS to use as overlay on a floor map.

 ```yaml
 {% raw %}